-Winter 2019 New Graduate Student and TA Orientation
+New Graduate Student and Teaching Assistant Orientation

 International Graduate Student Orientation

-If you are an international student, you should also attend one of the orientation sessions being offered by the International Student Services Office (ISSO).
+If you are an international student, you should also complete one of the orientation sessions being offered by the International Student Services Office (ISSO).
 Please visit the ISSO’s orientation page for details.
 For information about other ISSO initiatives, please click here.

 Your academic department, school, institute, or program may be offering a specific orientation for you and your incoming cohort.
 More information is available from your academic department, school, institute or program.